Fontenay-le-Pesnel War Cemetery

 Fontenay-le-Pesnel War Cemetery is a Second World War cemetery of Commonwealth soldiers in France, located 16 km west of Caen, Normandy.
 The cemetery contains 461 commonwealth graves and 59 German graves.

 History

-A large number of burials date to between the June July 1944, during the Allied attacks to the west and southwest of Caen.
+A large number of burials date to between the June and July 1944, during the Allied attacks to the west and southwest of Caen.
 A large number of the soldiers interred are from the South Staffordshire, East Lancashire and Royal Warwickshire Regiments plus the Durham Light Infantry.

 The 59 German soldiers buried in the cemetery are mainly from the 12th SS Panzer Division Hitlerjugend.

 Location

 The cemetery is one kilometre south-east of the hamlet of Saint-Martin, Fontenay-le-Pesnel, on the D.139, on the territory of Tessel.